-8. Foreign currency derivatives:
+10. Foreign currency derivatives:

-The Trust has put in place steps to mitigate the impacts from fluctuations in foreign exchange on the Trust's obligation to redeem Canadian series units in Canadian dollars.
-The Trust has entered into foreign exchange derivative contracts to manage this foreign exchange exposure.
-As at March 31, 2017, the Trust was participating in forward exchange contracts to sell Canadian dollars totaling \$178,894,007.
-The foreign currency derivatives are marked-to-market on the statement of financial position and the fair value as at March 31, 2017 is an asset of \$211,397.
-The foreign currency derivatives are entered into by the USD Trust on behalf of the Trust with third party financial institutions and entered directly by the Trust with third party financial institutions.
+The Trust has put in place steps to mitigate the impacts from fluctuations in foreign exchange as the Trust has entered into foreign exchange contracts to manage most of its foreign exchange exposure.
+As at December 31, 2018, the Trust was participating in forward exchange contracts to sell Canadian dollars totaling \$449,301,144 (2017 - \$284,807,469).
+The foreign currency derivatives are marked-to-market on the statement of financial position and the fair value as at December 31, 2018 is a liability of \$2,553,503 (2017 - asset of \$3,018,708).
+The foreign currency derivatives are entered directly by the Trust with third party financial institutions.

-9. Related party transactions and balances:
+11. Related party transactions and balances: